Stages 13-20, 184km

 -Obtain your halfway Compostela in Saharan.

 -Rest in and explore the historical and fascinating city of Leon.

 This midsection of the Camino connects two of the most historic and beautiful cities of the Camino, both with incredible medieval cathedrals and historic city centres.
 The walking encompasses the Meseta, the elevated and lonely plain that is a joy to seekers of solitude and contemplation but a sore trial to walkers whose eyes crave variety.

 The open country of the Meseta with endless wheat fields and few trees can be a real test to Pilgrims when the weather conditions are harsh.
 The sun will beat down mercilessly in July/August with no shade and the wind may whip across the plain unimpeded in the colder months of the year.

 The small villages and towns that you come across are a delight: places like Hontanas which is reminiscent of a Mexican village and Castrojeriz with its echoes of a grander past reflected in its castle, 12thc Church, monastery and ruined convent.
-They are atmospheric places made all the more so by the mid-day siesta when you’ll see rarely a local on the streets.
-This is rural Spain, largely undisturbed by the modern world and hard country
+They are atmospheric places made all the more so by the mid-day siesta when you’ll rarely see a local on the streets.
+This is rural Spain, largely undisturbed by the modern world and hard country.

 This was produced by the French friends of the Way of St. Jacques